TekuConcept/ImpactSockets/README.md

 An attempt is underway to add full RFC 6455 websocket support wrapping the current TCP sockets.

 ### Credits
-`Sockets.h` and `Sockets.cpp` originally provided by Michael Donahoo and Kenneth Calvert.
-Authors of _Practical TCP/IP Sockets in C_.

 [Nathan Copier](https://github.com/nfcopier) of the Utah State RoboSub Team provided the C++ implementation of iostream wrappers for `TcpClient`.